kapoormanu/currency-exchange-george/README.md

 This is an app created using CRA that lists exchange rates for major currencies, which can be filtered as per user search term.

+## Setup

+Run `nvm use && npm i` to install the required dependencies.
+Make sure `nvm` is installed.
+If you don't want to use `nvm`, make sure that `node -v` returns a version greater than or equal to that present in the `.nvmrc` file.
+Then, run `npm i`;
 ## Basic Specifications
 - [x] The page has:
     - [x] 1.
 A header and